-- Add the Butter cut into small cubes, a little bit at the time, whisking between each addition.
+- Photo 4: Add the Butter cut into small cubes, a little bit at the time, whisking between each addition.
 Once the butter has melted and is combined, add a little bit more.
-Repeat until all the butter has been added, then add the Lemon Zest- photo 4
+Repeat until all the butter has been added, then add the Lemon Zest.

 How to know the Lemon Curd is cooked and ready:

-- Do the spoon test: dip the back of a spoon in the curd then draw a line with a finger (be careful, it might be hot).
+- Photo 7: Do the spoon test - dip the back of a spoon in the curd then draw a line with a finger (be careful, it might be hot).
 Tip the spoon down and check to see if the curd drips back down over the clear line.
-If the line stays clear, the curd is fully cooked and has thickened enough! - photo 7
+If the line stays clear, the curd is fully cooked and has thickened enough!

 - Check the temperature with a food thermometer: just like a Crème Anglaise, the Eggs need to reach a certain temperature to be fully cooked (and safe for consumption) but keep a nice and smooth consistency.
-The curd is fully cooked with it around to 82'C / 180'F.
+The curd is fully cooked when it reaches around to 82'C / 180'F.

 Tips to make this recipe

 - Use ingredients that are at room temperature.
 Working with really cold ingredients might make the curd split while cooking.

 - Cook on very low temperature to avoid cooking the eggs and see bits of cooked eggs in the curd.
 It is one of the most important thing to remember when making a curd.
 It will take longer for it to cook but will insure you get the perfect smooth texture!
 Make sure the curd NEVER boils or it will cook the eggs and get a grainy texture.